 (Sept 15, 1813, Jane to Cass, Brabourne Letter 62)

-If you enjoy my work please consider subscribing here so you get email notification of my next post, and/or subscribe on Youtube.
-To financially support TBH, become a patron on Patreon and get behind the scenes updates on my research.
+If you enjoy my work, please consider subscribing here so you get an email notification of my next post, and/or subscribe on Youtube.

 - Jane Austen’s Letters: